Expander/tsil-mma/README.md

     Get[FileNameJoin[{"..", "src", "LibraryLink.m"}]];

-Afterwards, TSIL-Mma LibraryLink library must be loaded using the `TSILInitialize[libName]` function, which takes as argument (`libName`) the path to the created `LibraryLink.so` library:
+Afterwards, the TSIL-Mma LibraryLink library must be loaded using the function `TSILInitialize[libName]`.
+The function argument `libName` is the name of the created library, including the path.
+On Linux the library is called `LibraryLink.so`, on MacOS it is called `LibraryLink.dylib`.
+Thus, on Linux you may write:

     libName = FileNameJoin[{"src", "LibraryLink.so"}];
     TSILInitialize[libName];